 Ready to go?
 Not so fast!

-Merch by Amazon has received an overwhelming response from interested content creators.
+Merch by Amazon has received an overwhelming response from content creators.
 To handle the influx of requests, Amazon implemented an invitation-only system soon after launching MBA in September 2015.

 A few people I know are still waiting for invites or have been declined, and there’s no rhyme or reason for Amazon’s decisions.
 I’ve been on Amazon for years selling books, so perhaps a little marketplace equity helped me to get approved.